Minimum transformation representations of diagram monoids: Transformation monoids and representations

 Of course we have $\deg(S) \leq \degrc(S)$.

 The next result is a special case of \cite[Proposition 1.2]{Tully1961}, formulated in a way that is convenient for our purposes.
-We provide a simple proof for convenience, and to keep the paper self contained.

-\begin{prop} Let $\si$ be a right congruence of a monoid $S$, and let $\mu_\si:(S/\si)\times S\to S/\si$ be the action in \eqref{eq:musi}.
-Then $\ker(\mu_\si)$ is the largest two-sided congruence of~$S$ contained in~$\si$.
+\begin{prop} If $\si$ is a right congruence of a monoid $S$, then $\ker(\mu_\si)$ is the largest two-sided congruence of~$S$ contained in~$\si$.
 Consequently,~$\mu_\si$ is faithful if and only if $\si$ contains no non-trivial two-sided congruences. \end{prop}